rss logo

 • OS: Windows 11

-Diagram showing WireGuard VPN architecture with a Debian 12 server and Windows client connected via secure tunnel
+Diagram showing a WireGuard VPN architecture: Debian 12 server as VPN gateway and a Windows 11 client connected via secure tunnel

 Debian Server (Part I)